phoenixframework/phoenix/B_adding_pages.md

 Phoenix templates are just that, templates into which data can be rendered.
 The standard templating engine Phoenix uses is EEx, which stands for [Embedded Elixir](http://elixir-lang.org/docs/stable/eex/).
 All of our template files will have the `.eex` file extension.

 Templates are scoped to a view, which are scoped to controller.
-In practice, this simply means that we create a directory named after the controller in the `web/templates` directory.
-For our hello page, that means we need to create a `hello` directory under `web/templates` and then create an `index.html.eex` file within it.
+Phoenix creates a `web/templates` directory where we can put all these.
+It is best to namespace these for organization, so for our hello page, that means we need to create a `hello` directory under `web/templates` and then create an `index.html.eex` file within it.

 Let's do that now.
 Create `web/templates/hello/index.html.eex` and make it look like this: